ahmedyoussef22/DS_FinalProject/README.md

 **Python Version: 3.6.8**

-**List of any additional packages required with installation instructions**
+**List of any additional packages required with installation instructions: None**

 **Purpose:** To complete a full data science project that benefits society